numToStr/site/pages/blog/messing-with-lua-metatables.md

 ### `__newindex`

-This metamethod controls the assignment and it's called whenever we assign a value to a new property, which doesn't exists in the initial table.
+This metamethod controls the assignment and it's called whenever we assign a value to a new property, which doesn't exist in the initial table.

 ```lua filename="__newindex.lua" {5,11-13,15-18}
 local proxy = {}